publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch44/schIII/m__us_usc_t50_s3098.md

  __Codification__

-    Section was formerly classified to section 415a–4 of chapter 15 of this title prior to editorial reclassification and renumbering in chapter 44 of this title.
+    Section was formerly classified to [section 415a–4 of this title][/us/usc/t50/s415a–4] prior to editorial reclassification and renumbering as this section.

  __Implementation__